devbali/riverbox-docs/src/use-an-external-call.md

 This is a whole separate project, with its own filesystem.
 It has a paper about "Delayed Fair Sharing" you can ask about on its filesystem (RAG).

+Note that the "vLLM" riverbox runs a "base model", so answers may not be what you expect from "instruction tuned" models.

 ## Login
 - From the landing page of the website, login.
 - This could be an OAuth or username-password style credentials.